-Writing gurus and mentors often want us to believe that there is only one true writing process.
+Writing experts often want us to believe that there is only one worthwhile creative writing process.
 It usually goes something like this:

 - Rough draft

 This is a good system — it absolutely works.
 But does it work for everyone?

 I’ve been thinking a lot about the creative writing process.
 Lately I’ve found myself working on all types of projects: web pages, blog posts, a science-fiction series, and of course, books on the craft of writing.

 I’ve thought about the steps I take to get a project completed and realized that the writing process I use varies from project to project and depends on the level of difficulty, the length and scope of the project, and even my state of mind.
 If I’m feeling inspired, a blog post will come flying out of my head.
 If I’m tired, hungry, or unmotivated, or if the project is complicated, then it’s a struggle, and I have to work a little harder.
 Brainstorming and outlining can help.
 A lot.